PlanterApp/planter_blog/content/posts/choose-garden-compost/index.md

 ### Mushroom compost

 Mushroom compost is a type of commercial compost that consists of growing material from mushroom farms.
 It is typically a combination of aged manure, straw, and gypsum.
 Mushroom compost is good source of both organic matter and some nutrients.
 You can find mushroom compost sold as a bagged product or available in bulk from a mushroom farm.
 If you have access to mushroom compost it is a good soil amendment.
 There is mixed information about mushroom compost containing 'high levels of salts' that could harm plants- some sources say it's a concern, others say it's no different than any manure-based compost.
-To be extra-cautious you could start with smaller doses or experiment with it in one area of your garden.
+To be cautious you could start with smaller doses or experiment in a small area of your garden.

 ### Worm compost (vermicompost)

-Vermicompost, also called worm castings, is not technically a compost but a byproduct of the digestive process of specific types of worms as they break down organic materials.
+Vermicompost, also called worm castings, is not technically a compost but a byproduct of the digestive process of specific types of worms as they break down food waste and other organic materials.
 Vermicompost typically comes in smaller quantities as a bagged product and can be pricey compared to other types of compost (unless you make your own!)
-It may not make sense to use as a soil amendment in large quantities, but can useful in smaller areas, raised beds, containers, and added in seed starting mixes.
+It may not make sense to use as a soil amendment in large quantities, but can be incorporated in smaller areas, containers, and in seed starting mixes to add a boost of organic matter, microbes, and a light dose of nutrients.

 ### Leaf mold